quasoft/voronoi/README.md

 *Work in progress.
 Calculates verticies, but is not yet building a full DCEL data structure with the results.*

 ## TODO:
-- [ ] Store results in a DCEL data structure.
+- [ ] Connect half-edges in DCEL structure in counter-clockwise order.
-- [X] Draw only the parts of the parabola that affect forming of edges

 ## How to debug